WSL 2 FAQs

 Will WSL 2 be able to use networking applications?

 Yes, in general networking applications will be faster and work better since we have full system call compatibility.
 However, the new architecture uses virtualized networking components.
 This means that in initial preview builds WSL 2 will behave more similarly to a virtual machine, e.g: WSL 2 will have a different IP address than the host machine.
 We are committed to making WSL 2 feel the same as WSL 1, and that includes improving our networking story.
-We expect to add improvements as quickly as we are able to, such as accessing all networking apps from Linux or Windows using localhost.
-We will be posting more details about our networking story and improvements as we approach the release of WSL 2.

 Can I run WSL 2 in a virtual machine?